mattleibow/SkiaSharpDemo/README.md

 ## SkiaSharpConsoleDemo

 This is a .NET console sample app.
 It draws the image in memory and then saves the file to `output.png`.

 ## SkiaSharpNativeDemo

 This is a set of Xamarin.Android, Xamarin.iOS and UWP sample apps.

-They each draw the image onto a platform-speciific view (`SKCanvasView` for iOS and Android or `SKXamlCanvas` for UWP).
+They each draw the image onto a platform-specific view (`SKCanvasView` for iOS and Android or `SKXamlCanvas` for UWP).

 Each platform uses their specific UI designers (AXML for Android, storyboards for iOS and XAML for UWP).